Children Are Welcome Here.

-There is a moment, if you’re coming to church with children, when you stand at the threshold and wonder: Will this work for us?
+There is a moment, when you’re coming to church with children, when you stand at the threshold and wonder: Will this work for us?
 Will my child be okay here?
 Will we be okay here?

 At Saint Peter’s, we want to say this as clearly as we can: you and your children are not a disruption to this community.
 You are part of its life.